beatagliscinska/AssetGuardian/README.md

 Actions buttons Delete and Update are responsible for redirecting the user to the appropriate URL addresses related to deleting or updating an asset.
 ![Example screenshot](./img/screen1.jpg)

-User trying to update or delete assets without required permissions, will be redirected to another page with a message explaining why.
+If user without required permissions is trying to update or delete assets, will be redirected to another page with a relevant message.
 ![Example screenshot](./img/screen2.jpg)